TheFelixLive/Timer-V/README.md

 Let you choose your own configuration of how the menu should open!

 ## Actionbar
-> [!NOTE]
-> Only available for admins
-Long story short, it lets you change your entire actionbar:

 ![Image](https://github.com/user-attachments/assets/4b188043-851d-42ac-a7da-8d1fb2d83f78)
+> Long story short, it lets you change your entire actionbar:

 ### Use actionbar
 If this is switched off, the timer will continue to run normally, but will no longer be displayed in your actionbar